A Brief Look At Every Ferrari “P” Car, From 250 to 499

 1969 612 P

-The 612 P started out without a wing, but this massive one was added later to to help it keep up with it’s rivals.
+The 612 P started without a wing, but it was added later to help it keep up with its rivals.

 Specs: 6.2 Liter V12, 640-660 horsepower, 211 MPH top speed, 1,543 pounds dry weight